Be Part of the Ultimate Safety & Compliance Community

 Being prepared for roadside inspections is critical because roadside inspections are a daily occurrence in the industry.
 Even the safest driver will get chosen for a roadside inspection during their career.
 It isn’t something to be ashamed of or afraid of.
-It is simply a fact of life for anyone who drives a commercial vehicle.
+Instead, it's simply a fact of life for anyone who drives a commercial vehicle.

 If your drivers are not prepared, they risk being marked out of service.
 This has several negative effects.
 First, being out of service means that your driver can’t get back on the road until the problems are resolved.
 If the problems are with the driver, a replacement will have to come out and finish the delivery.
 Any way you look at it, being marked out of service is going to upset your schedule and make it more challenging to keep to your deadlines.